Lesson 1 of 8 - free your true Self and reduce false-self wounds

 colorbar.gif

-The Web address of this two-page article is http://sfhelp.org/gwc/wounds/qa.htm
+The Web address of this article is https://sfhelp.org/gwc/wounds/qa.htm

-This is one of a series of articles on Lesson 1 in this Web site - free your true Self to guide you in calm and conflictual times, and reduce significant false-self wounds
+This is one of a series Lesson-1 articles in this self-improvement Web site - free your true Self to guide you in calm and conflictual times, and reduce inherited psychological wounds

-From 30 years' clinical research, I propose that another unseen hazard promoting most personal and social problems is psychological (false self) wounds from low-nurturance childhoods.
+From 36 years' clinical research, I propose that another unseen hazard promoting most personal and social problems is psychological wounds from early-childhood trauma.
 Lesson 1 in this We site focuses on assessing for wounds and reducing them over time.
-The Lesson-1 guidebook Who's Really Running Your Life? - free your Self from custody, and guard your kids (Xlibris.com, 2000, 2nd ed.) integrates the answers to the questions below and more.
+The Lesson-1 guidebook Who's Really Running Your Life? - free your Self from custody, and guard your kids (Xlibris.com, 2011, 4th ed.) integrates the answers to the questions below and more.

 This Q&A article assumes you're familiar with...

-Links lead to answers in these two pages and other pages.
-If you don't see a "top" link at the end of an answer, use your browser's "back" button to return here.
+Links lead to answers in this and other pages.
+With the latter, use your browser's "back" button to return here.

 1) What is a "psychological wound"?
 Are there different kinds of wounds?